• Skip to primary navigation

 Jamaica vs. Puerto Rico

-Both could be considered honorary U.S States (even when Puerto Rico is classed as an official state), as they are viewed by some as the American parts of the Caribbean outside of Florida.
+While Puerto Rico is an official U.S. territory, both are often considered by some as the American gateways to the Caribbean beyond Florida.

 • Jamaica vs Puerto Rico